Mishpacha is a triptych of overlapping and interlocking components exploring family relations. The components may be read in any order.

 "Sad and beautiful all in one"

-I'm a big fan of Silverman's previous work, and this latest is no exception.
-In each of the three honest and vulnerable essays, he examines a relationship with a man in his life, his father, his lover, and his brother.
-He portrays all three as multidimensional, wise, idealistic, demanding, inflexible: qualities Silverman loves and admires, but also serving to act as barriers that perplex him, making it difficult to form trusting bonds.
+I'm a big fan of Daniel Silverman's previous work, and this latest is no exception.
+In each of these three honest and vulnerable essays, he examines a relationship with a man in his life, his father, his lover, and his brother.
+He portrays all three as multidimensional, wise, idealistic, demanding, inflexible; qualities Silverman loves and admires, but which also serve to act as barriers that perplex him, making it difficult to form trusting bonds.
 He works through his pain the way only someone with maturity and a capacity for self-examination can do.
-There is humor amid the heartache and an acceptance of the messy nature of family relationships.
+There is humor amidst the heartache and an acceptance of the messy nature of family relationships.
 Though they offer no neat endings, these stories are wonderfully rendered.